 Once a driver starts their route, recipients get a text or email (you specify which in the backend) of their ETA.

-Plus, when the customer clicks the provided link and goes to the tracking web page, they can add notes that go directly to the driver, such as additional delivery instructions.
+Plus, when the customer clicks the given link and goes to the tracking page, they can add notes that go directly to the driver, such as additional delivery instructions.

 As the driver gets closer to making the delivery, the customer gets a final text with an exact delivery time.

-Finally, once the package is delivered, the web tracking page is updated to reflect that.
+Finally, once your package is delivered, the tracking page is updated to reflect that.